 A quantum leap

 The Astra was a landmark car for Vauxhall.
-It was a new entrant into the front-wheel drive VW Golf sector – a fast-growing area of the market – and went straight to the head of the class when it was launched in early 1980, replacing the aging Viva HC in the process.
-Sales success quickly followed, and within no time, the conservatively styled two-box from Vauxhall has a familiar site in the UK.
+It was a new entrant into the front-wheel drive VW Golf sector – a fast-growing area of the market – and went straight to the head of the class when it was launched in early 1980, replacing the ageing Viva HC in the process.
+Sales success quickly followed and, within no time, the conservatively styled two-box from Vauxhall has a familiar sight in the UK.

 In sales terms, the Astra started off slowly, initially available only in relatively plush 1300S GL hatchback and 1300S L estate car forms.
 If you’re wondering what the S meant, it was nothing more than the state of tune its 1.3-litre overhead cam engine was in – S for 75bhp.
 The E version with 60bhp would follow, but not until 1981, once production was fully up to speed at the Ellesmere Port factory.
 Despite the slow model start and relatively high list price (£4602 against £4533 for a VW Golf 1.5GLS), sales started strongly – meeting demand from an appreciative audience in the market vacuum that existed prior to the launch of the Ford Escort MkIII later that year.

-But with each passing month, further additions were made to the Astra range – first the 1.2-litre overhead valve models, then the L and SR models of 1981.
+With each passing month, further additions were made to the Astra range – first the 1.2-litre overhead valve models, then the L and SR models of 1981.
 The 90bhp 1.6-litre arrived on the scene in January 1982, turning the Astra into a near GTI rival in cooking form.
-But by the following April, that ‘nearly’ car, the two-tone 1600SR, had been replaced by the 115bhp 1.8-litre fuel injected GTE.
-This is when the Astra – for many people today – got interesting, and really unleashed the potential of the tidy-handling chassis and sharp-looking square-rigged styling.
+However, by the following April, that ‘nearly’ car, the two-tone 1600SR, had been replaced by the 115bhp 1.8-litre fuel injected GTE.
+This is when the Astra – for many people today – got interesting and really unleashed the potential of the tidy-handling chassis and sharp-looking square-rigged styling.

-But it wasn’t perfect – the gearing was too long (fifth was a leisurely 25mph/1000rpm more suited to the Cavalier), and it wasn’t until 1984, that it was dropped, thus turning the GTE into a genuine Golf GTI rival (and Escort XR3i killer).
-But within months of the optimum GTE being unhatched, it was replaced by the aerodynamic Mk2 – an entirely different proposition.
+Mind you, it wasn’t perfect – the gearing was too long (fifth was a leisurely 25mph/1000rpm more suited to the Cavalier) – and it wasn’t until 1984, that it was dropped, thus turning the GTE into a genuine Golf GTI rival (and Escort XR3i killer).
+Ironically, within months of the optimum GTE being unhatched, it was replaced by the aerodynamic Mk2 – an entirely different proposition.

-When the Escort MkIII arrived in September 1980, it was assumed that the Astra’s reign at the top of the Golf-class tree would be toppled – but as it happened, Project Erika wasn’t quite developed enough, and its ride/damping set-up was so badly tuned for UK roads, it totally compromised the car’s critical reception, sending the boys at Dunton back to their proving ground in order to dial in some ride quality.
+When the Escort MkIII arrived in September 1980, it was assumed that the Astra’s reign at the top of the Golf-class tree would be toppled – but, as it happened, Project Erika wasn’t quite developed enough and its ride/damping set-up was so badly tuned for UK roads that it totally compromised the car’s critical reception, sending the boys at Dunton back to their proving ground in order to dial in some ride quality.
 They never quite managed it.
-Not that this mattered one iota, as the Escort had masses of appeal elsewhere, and soon usurped the Cortina as the UK’s best-selling car.
+Not that this mattered one iota, as the Escort had masses of appeal elsewhere and soon usurped the Cortina as the UK’s best-selling car.

-Its decent into bangerdom, though was quick and painful.
-Rust was a killer, as were toffee camshafts (in the overhead cam models) gearboxes and driveshafts.
+Its decent into bangerdom, though, was quick and painful.
+Rust was a killer, as were toffee camshafts (in the overhead cam models), gearboxes and driveshafts.
 By the late 1990s, numbers were thinning alarmingly – and today, it’s nearly extinct.
-And perhaps now is a good a time as any to finally declare the Astra an unsung hero, bemoaning the fact that it seems that none of its (very capable) British successors seemed to recapture the magic of the 1980 original.
+That’s why now is, perhaps, as good a time as any to declare the Astra an unsung hero, bemoaning the fact that it seems that none of its (very capable) British-built successors seemed to recapture the magic of the 1980 original.